LGN520/farreach-public/docs/netreach-v4.md

 - NOTE for socket timeout
 	+ select() is used to set timeout for all output functions, e.g., connect and send
 	+ setsockopt() for SO_RCVTIMEO is used to set timeout for all input functions, e.g., accept and receive
+- NOTE for parser/deparser
+	+ We must invoke add_header() explicitly for each new header even if the parser/deparser has indicated that we need the new header; otherwise, the new header will not be embedded into the packet

 ## Overview